-3. Water and Levees /The Sacramento-San Joaquin Delta - The Legislature's passing of the Delta Reform Act (2009), a package of bills which established among other things, co-equal goals for reliable water supply and ecosystem restoration for the Delta, as well as the proposed Bay Delta Conservation Plan (BDCP)--an effort to construct a massive peripheral canal/tunnel-- will require significant, large-scale change to the Delta as we know it today.
-The scope and content of these changes and continuing political battles between north and south over water will continue to dominate legislative and administrative agendas in the coming year.
+3. Water and Levees /The Sacramento-San Joaquin Delta - The enactment of the Delta Reform Act (2009), a package of bills that established the co-equal goals for reliable water supply and ecosystem restoration for the Delta as well as the proposed Bay Delta Conservation Plan (BDCP)--an effort to construct a pair of massive tunnels under the Delta--will bring significant, large-scale change to the Delta as we know it.
+The scope and content of these changes, as well as enduring political battles between north and south over water, will continue to guide legislative and administrative agendas in the coming year.

 Significant future impacts upon the County in the areas of water quality and supply, levees, ecosystem, governance and flood control are anticipated.
-Additionally, a water bond has been proposed for the November 2012 ballot.
+Additionally, a water bond has been delayed from the November 2012 ballot.
 Consideration should be given to the potential for the County to sponsor Delta-related legislation through our legislative delegation.
 The County may also work with the Delta Counties Coalition (DCC) to sponsor Delta-related legislation.

-Particular areas of concern for 2012 include, but are not limited to, impacts of Delta plans on local land use authority and expediting state bond funding for levee improvement projects.
+Particular areas of concern for 2013 include, but are not limited to, the ongoing development of the tunnel project, the impacts of Delta plans on local land use authority, efforts to expedite state bond funding for levee improvement projects, and the development of flow standards that will impact water quality and ecosystem health.
 The County's adopted Delta Water Platform, as well as the Strategic and Action Plans, are incorporated in this Platform by reference.